Local Anesthetics Noncompetitively Inhibit Function Of Four Distinct Nicotinic Acetylcholine Receptor Subtypes

 Journal of Pharmacology and Experimental Therapeutics

 Gentry, Cynthia L. and Lukas, Ronald J., "Local Anesthetics Noncompetitively Inhibit Function Of Four Distinct Nicotinic Acetylcholine Receptor Subtypes" (2001).
-Neurobiology.
+Translational Neuroscience.
 244.